akaalias/getstreamline/README.md

 ![Streamline Demo](https://github.com/akaalias/getstreamline/raw/main/demo.png)

+The key reason why I built Streamline was that **I get distracted**

+- When I try to write stream-of-consciousness with pen and paper I, because **I can’t link to a single one of my 6018 Obsidian notes**
+- When I try to write stream-of-consciousness with Obsidian, because **there are too many notes that pull me away**

 ## For Obsidian and Notion Writers:

 Streamline helps you:

-- Enter into your writing flow quicker.
+- **Enter** into a quiet and relaxed writing flow quicker.
-- Stay in your writing flow longer.
+- **Stay** in a quiet and relaxed writing flow longer.
-- Connect more of your existing notes.
+- **Link** to more of your existing notes easily without getting pulled away.
-- Let go of your inner editor.
+- **Let go** of your inner critic by removing the option to correct in the first place

-## What you get:
+## What you get

 ### 1. Learn to listen to your heart
 If you’ve never done stream-of-consciousness writing before, it can seem daunting and confusing.